Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - An alternative version of this founding myth describes Poseidon’s gift as the world’s first horse.
 In this version, the Athenians still preferred Athena’s olive.

-- This myth partly explains why the famous Temple of Sounion to Poseidon is located outside of the population center of Athens.
+- This Greek myth partly explains why the famous Temple of Poseidon at Sounion is located outside of the population center of Athens.

 - It certainly explains why the Parthenon, Athen's crowning jewel, was dedicated to Athena.